nspacestd/raidbus/rules.md

 :bangbang: **Server Rules** :bangbang:
 :one: **Nicknaming**
-please set your name so it matches your warframe IGN, or at least put the IGN in parentheses behind your name.
+Your have to include your IGN in brackets behind your discord username, like this: `Steve (MLGProSteve)`
+Alternatively, set your discord name to be the same as your IGN, like this: `MLGProSteve`
+*(hint: you can change your username for this server and still have your regular one on other servers by right-clicking on your name in a text channel)*

 :two: **Don't be a dick (bannable offense)**
 It is perfectly clear what kinds of infractions this covers, and moderators will quote rule 2 when dispensing warnings and bans.